Friday, August 16, 2024

 It first appeared in print in a few translation-related articles in the late 1800s.
 The first Bible to use it was J.B.Rotherham’s Emphasized Bible in 1902.
 In 1911, however, Rotherham retracted it and reverted to “Jehovah” in his Studies in the Psalms, explaining that ‘Jehovah is more easily recognized.’
 But the barn door had been left open, and the horses were out.

 Through the first half of the twentieth century Jehovah remained the preferred spelling.
 Some scholars and archaeologists started using ‘Yahweh’ because it seemed closer to Hebrew – Hebrew, after all has no words that begin with J, but dozens that begin with Y. Never mind the fact that all those Y-words are spelled with a j in English.
 Open any Bible dictionary to the Y section.
 The only name you'll find there is Yahweh.
-Nevertheless, if you want to be taken seriously as a bible scholar, you need to use Yahweh.
+Nevertheless, if you want to be taken seriously as a bible scholar, it seems you have to use Yahweh.

 After 1931, when the International Bible Students Association changed their name to Jehovah’s Witnesses, but particularly when the New World Translation came out in the 1950s, no self-respecting ‘scholar’ wanted to use the name “Jehovah”.
 They wouldn’t want anyone thinking they were one of those weird Witnesses, would they?